aspnetzero/documents/docs/en/Setting-Up-an-Azure-Pipeline-Mvc-Core.md

 The next step is choosing a template...
 We will choose the template **ASP.NET Core**.
-To find it type `ASP.NET Core` in the search box and then choose click the **Apply** button.
+To find it type `ASP.NET Core` to the search box and then click the **Apply** button.

 ![Choose template](/images/azure-pipelines-choose-template.png)

-After the template is being created, you will see the below pipeline steps that auto-generated.
+After the template is being created, you will see the below auto-generated pipeline steps.

 ![Pipeline steps](/images/azure-pipelines-pipeline-steps.png)